mozilla-mobile/mozilla-vpn-client/docs/add-on.md

 The add-on index file is a JSON array containing add-on IDs and hash (SHA256) of the add-on content.
-The app downloads the add-ons listed in the index file if they are not on disk already of if the hash does not match.
+The app downloads the add-ons listed in the index file if they are not on disk already or if the hash does not match.

 ## Add-on format